-Junior Camp at The Wilds of New England is a week long program particularly designed for kids who are 9-12 years of age and entering 4th-7th grade in the fall.
+Junior Camp at The Wilds of New England is a week-long program meticulously crafted for youngsters aged 9-12, who will be entering grades 4th-7th in the upcoming fall.

 Although it almost goes without saying, junior weeks are filled with energy!
 Because juniors have so much energy, our schedule is carefully designed both to let them use their energies as well as to let them sit quietly as they think and listen to God at appropriate times.